Transmission/Communication Medium or Channel:

 1.)
 ST (Straight Tip) Connectors:

-• It is slotted bayonet type connector with long ferrule, a common connector for multi-mode fibers.
+• It is a slotted bayonet-type connector with a long ferrule, a common connector for multi-mode fibers.

 2.)
 SC (Standard Connector) Connectors:

-• The SC connector comprises a polymer body with ceramic ferrule barrel assembly plus a crimp over sleeve and rubber
+• The SC connector comprises a polymer body with a ceramic ferrule barrel assembly, plus a crimp over sleeve and rubber

 boot.